Meiyalazhan/Meiyalazhan/README.md

 ### About Me
 👋 Hi there!
 I’m an aspiring Full Stack Developer and a Computer Science Engineering student.
-- 💻🚀 focused on building scalable and efficient web applications.
+- Constantly utilizing available resources to enhance my skills and knowledge 📚💡
+- Eager to learn about new information and keep up with the latest trends in technology 🌱✨
-- 🤝🌍 Let’s connect and collaborate on exciting projects!
+- Let’s connect and collaborate on exciting projects! 🤝🌍

 ---